 The sanctions imposed go into effect immediately.
-However, if the person wishes to appeal or to have time to consider making an appeal, the hearing officer will hear argument on withholding the imposition of sanction until the time for filing an appeal has expired or until an appeal decision has been rendered.
+However, if the person wishes to appeal, or have time to consider making an appeal, the hearing officer, or the presiding officer of the hearing board or panel will hear the argument on withholding the imposition of sanction until the time for filing and appeal has expired or until an appeal decision has been rendered.

-B. In cases which could not result in expulsion or suspension from University or residence hall separation:
+B. In cases which could not result in expulsion or suspension from university or residence hall separation: